SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement: Introduction

 Single-channel speech enhancement has been a topic of research for many decades and various approaches have been introduced in the literature~\cite{boll_suppression_1979, ephraim_speech_1984, ephraim_bayesian_1992, schmidt_reduction_2008, mohammadiha_supervised_2013, lu_speech_2013, xu_regression_2015}.
-Many approaches leverage a time-frequency representation, e.g., the \ac{STFT}, to enhance noisy input signals.
+Many approaches use a time-frequency representation, e.g., the \ac{STFT}, to enhance noisy input signals.
 Often, the enhancement can be represented by a multiplication of the noisy Fourier coefficients with a real-valued gain function.
 Conventional speech enhancement algorithms are often derived in a statistical framework.
 The complex Fourier coefficients are modeled by parametric \acp{PDF} whose parameters are given by the speech \ac{PSD} and the noise \ac{PSD}.
-The statistical frameworks then allows the derivation of statistically optimal estimators of the clean speech coefficients.
+The statistical framework then allows the derivation of statistically optimal estimators of the clean speech coefficients.
 Depending on the statistical assumptions about speech and noise, different gain functions are obtained~\cite{ephraim_speech_1984, breithaupt_parameterized_2008, erkelens_tracking_2008, hendriks_log-spectral_2009}.
 The unknown parameters of the speech \ac{PDF} and the noise \ac{PDF}, i.e., the speech \ac{PSD} and the noise \ac{PSD}, are estimated using algorithms based on statistical and signal processing models~\cite{ephraim_speech_1984, cohen_noise_2002, martin_noise_2001, breithaupt_novel_2008,gerkmann_unbiased_2012}.
 Most of these algorithms are based on the assumption that the background noise changes more slowly than speech.
-This makes conventional speech enhancement algorithms robust to many acoustic conditions, which is why they provide good results in moderately varying noise types.
-However, they lack the ability to track very fast changes of the background noise such as the cutlery in a restaurant.
+This makes conventional speech enhancement algorithms robust to many acoustic conditions, which is why they provide good results in moderately varying noise types, i.e., noises where the amplitude changes slowly in the \ac{STFT} bands.
+This applies for example for passing cars on a busy street.
+However, they lack the ability to track very fast changes of the background noise such as the cutlery in a restaurant or sudden speech bursts in a babble scene.
 Consequently, transient noises are often not suppressed by conventional approaches.